Thank you to everyone who has already entered my Plant-strong pride blogger giveaway! If you haven’t had the chance to do that yet, don’t miss out!

 Have you ever heard of asafetida, a.k.a. hing?

 I hadn’t until about a year ago, and I didn’t have it in my kitchen until a few weeks ago when my friends and I made a field trip to one of our local Indian grocery stores.
 I say “one of” because it is important to point out that we had our choice of three to go to, even in our little backwoods of Ohio.
 Okay, well, the eastern suburbs of Cleveland aren’t exactly backwoods, but they aren’t exactly metropolitan either!
-So I was stoked to find out that we had our pick of Indian groceries.
+The store we go to the most often has brilliant customer service becasuse they have one of the top rated grocery pos systems and they have virtually anything you could ever need in stock.
+So I was stoked at the time to find out that we had our pick of Indian groceries.

 Why?
 Well, because I wanted that darned asafetida!
 That and just about every ingredient you could find that you need at an Indian grocery is far, far cheaper than, lets say, your local high end specialty health food chain (I won’t mention any names here because you know how much I love me some Whole Foods . . . oops!).